Program Director Information

 - Recruit program staff (unpaid volunteers are subject to the same policies and standards

 as paid program staff).
-You should recruit enough staff to meet the ratios listed
+You should recruit enough staff to meet the supervision ratios

 -Minors 5 years and younger - 1 staff per 5 overnight campers or 1 staff per 6 day-only campers